JayvonK/AllForOne-ReactRepo/README.md

 Project - All For One React Rebuild
 For this project, I used react to recreate my web application "All for one".
 When recreating the web application, I had to use bootstrap elements inside of react instead of using tailwind, this wasn't much of a challenge, but it just brought my mind back into all the "rows and columns" thinking.
 Also I had to get used to using react and it's components and routes and everything

-Peer Reviewed By:
+Peer Reviewed By: Bria Harrold
-Peer Review:
+Peer Review: Great job your figma is a mirror to the final website look.
+The functionality is perfect with data validation.
+I liked your navbar when it shrinks down to mobile Overall great work!